 Treasury Management Policy

-Responsibility for policy: Audit and Risk Committee
+Responsibility for policy: Capital and Finance Committee

 Approving authority: Council

-Last reviewed: May 2014
+Last reviewed: December 2020

-Next review date: May 2017
+Next review date: December 2023

 - The following documents provide the legislative context for this policy:

 - Public Finance Act 1989

 - The following documents set out further information relevant to this policy:

 borrowing means any financing outside of routine arrangements with vendors, and credit card facilities.
 This includes drawdown facilities, and credit facilities with a maturity of greater than 30 days